 Seitan is made from wheat and often used as a meat substitute.
 It isn't for everyone as it's heavy, chewy, and meaty, but that just makes it perfect for people looking for a good meat replacement.
 And seitan is wonderful on the grill, especially in place of beef or chicken.
 It's also great simply placed on a skewer and brushed with your favorite barbecue sauce.

 06 of 09

 Veggie packets are a quick and easy side dish to serve alongside whatever your grilled main dish might be—vegetarian or not.
 Wrapping veggies in aluminum foil cooks them up nice and tender and works well in place of a grill basket, as well as for veggies that are difficult to skewer.

 Try tossing snap peas, edamame, mushrooms, and/or onions (which become sweet and smoky) in a double-lined packet made of foil.
 A little olive oil, salt, and pepper is all you need, but you can also add a bit of vegan margarine and hot sauce if you prefer.
 Just drizzle it on the veggies, wrap up the pouch, and place it on a hot grill.
-You can also add some Asian flavors to water chestnuts and bell peppers with soy sauce and chili oil, or treat your guests to packet-grilled Jerusalem sunchokes.
+You can also add some Asian flavors to water chestnuts and bell peppers with soy sauce and chili oil, or treat your guests to packet-grilled Jerusalem artichokes.

 07 of 09

-Pineapple is usually the star fruit of the grill, but peaches, apples, figs, and even melon (actually, almost fruit) can be grilled with delicious results.
+Pineapple is usually the star of grilled fruit, but peaches, apples, figs, and even melon (actually, almost fruit) can be grilled with delicious results.
 For a simple and perfect outdoor summer dessert, grill up some fruit and place it on top of a bit of vanilla ice cream (or non-dairy vegan ice cream for your vegan friends).
 You can also grill bananas that have been sliced and coated with brown sugar and cinnamon; the fruit becomes tender and caramelized and is a decadent (but healthy!) ice cream topping.

 08 of 09